wp-plugins/wp-athletics/readme.txt

 	<li>View recent results</li>
 </ul>

-On top of this, there are a selection of administrator tools making your job easier to manage and control the data
+On top of this, there are a selection of administrator tools making your job easier to manage and control the data:
 * Easily manage the event categories, age categories, results and events
 * Manually enter a list of results for a race (and easily add new athletes to the system if they are not registered)
 * Embed an interactive table of results into a new post using a simple shortcode, e.g. [wpa-event id=505]
 * Generate a customised printable rankings list for your dressing room (e.g top 5k female runners in 2012)
 * View a log of plugin activity
 * All the pages (manage results, recent result and records) are automatically generated and ready to use out of the box
 * A recent results widget to display the last 5 (customisable) results based on event date
 * Event merger (say a user has created an event that already exists while logging a new result, you can easily merge the two events using this tool)

-Note: Athlete registration and participation is not entirely necessary for this plugin to work effectively.
+Note: Athlete registration and participation is not entirely necessary for this plugin to work effectively (i.e bypassing the "Manage Results" screen).
-It is perfectly ok for an administrator to handle manual entry of all athletic results without users having to register and the plugin will work as normal.
+It is perfectly ok for an administrator to handle manual entry of all athletic results without users having to register or enter results, the administrator can also create new athlete profiles when necessary.

 == Installation ==